AdobeDocs/platform-learn.en/help/mix-modeler/intro/use-cases.md

 # Use Cases

 Learn the use cases that Adobe Mix Modeler addresses.
+For additional information, see the [Mix Modeler use cases](https://experienceleague.adobe.com/docs/mix-modeler/using/get-started/workflow.html) documentation.

 >[!VIDEO](https://video.tv.adobe.com/v/3424857?learn=on)